tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Jul 25 2007

-Janis Terry (a 51-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Janis Terry (a 51-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Janis Terry had never preached her views to theists before, and freaked out.
 Janis Terry slowly breathed in and out to calm her nerves.
 As Janis Terry entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Janis Terry used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Janis Terry argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.